malacandrian/malacandrian.github.io/games/pimpernel/index.md

 ###Play
 1. Each attacking team privately nominates an aristocrat The attacking team can choose to change who is their aristocrat at any point when the entire team is assembled at France.
-2. Attacking players are isolated agents in enemy teritory, so cannot use their phones to communicate.
+2. Attacking players are isolated agents in enemy territory, so cannot use their phones to communicate.
 The defending players are part of a large network with many informers, and therefore can communicate by phone.
 2. The attacking teams must attempt to move their aristocrat from France to England while evading capture
      - The VIP can only move while being escorted by another player
      - The other player does not need to be from their team.
 If a player from another attacking team starts escorting the aristocrat, the aristocrat must follow.